dimarra/TA-Microsoft-Sysmon/README.txt

 	Sysmon is capable of delivering a large amount of events into your Splunk instance.
-The following configuration, loaded into each system running Sysmon 3.1, will reduce the amount of data considerably.
+The following configuration, loaded into each system running Sysmon 3.1 or greater, will reduce the amount of data considerably.
-	Special thanks go to Jeff Walzer from the University of Pittsburgh for helping to test this (walzer@pitt.edu).
+	Special thanks go to Jeff Walzer from the University of Pittsburgh for originally helping to test this (walzer@pitt.edu).

 	Load this via sysmon -c (filename) from an admin-level command prompt.
 	(after you have placed it in a text file).
 You may get some